""

 GMaWiP also hosts a bi-weekly GREAT IDEAS (Group for Reading, Educating, And Talking about Inclusion, Diversity, Equity, & Advocacy in Science) seminar.
 GREAT IDEAS is a multimedia reading group dedicated to amplifying the experiences of underrepresented groups in science and academia in order to become better advocates for our peers.
 GREAT IDEAS is open to everyone, and all are welcome and encouraged to engage with the material and contribute to the discussions.

 GMaWiP also provides a mentorship program for undergraduate students.
 This program connects the undergraduate with a graduate student who will advise and mentor the undergraduate as they work to obtain their degree.
-If you are interested in this mentorship program or are interested in getting involved with GMaWiP, please fill out this contact form.
+If you are interested in this mentorship program or are interested in getting involved with GMaWiP, please contact the undergraduate advisor.

 • Do you enjoy Physics?